klueserthan/tod/README.md

 ## For researchers:
 All filenames (`examplePost.json`, `exampleImg.jpg`, `exampleChat.json`)
 can be freely chosen but need to be consistent with the references to said names.
-Please make sure to be in the UZH network when attempting to upload the files to the respective folders via FTP.
+Please make sure to be in the UZH network when attempting to upload the files to the respective folders via FTP or Github access.

 1. Add posts